asispts/react-lte/README.md

 Please make sure to update tests as appropriate.

-### Prerequisite

-This repository uses 2 global packages which should be installed first:

-1. `pnpm` as a package manager.
-Please [check this page](https://pnpm.js.org/en/installation) to learn how to install the tool.
-2. `eslint`.

 ### How to contribute

 1. Fork and clone the repository,
-2. Install package dependencies
+2. Install package dependencies using `pnpm`
    ```bash
    pnpm install
    ```
-3. Create a new git branch,
-4. Make a necessary change, add unit test, commit, and submit PR.
+3. Create a new git branch, make a necessary change, add unit test, commit, and submit PR.
-5. All submitted code should not have linter issues.
+4. Run `pnpm cs` or `pnpm lint` to check coding style or linter issues.
+The issues can be fixed by running `pnpm cs:fix` or `pnpm lint:fix`

 ## License

 This project is released under [MIT](https://opensource.org/licenses/MIT) license.
-See [LICENSE](https://github.com/pattisahusiwa/react-lte/blob/master/LICENSE) file for more details.
+See [LICENSE](./LICENSE) file for more details.

 For the original AdminLTE license, see [AdminLTE license](https://github.com/ColorlibHQ/AdminLTE/blob/master/LICENSE).